Miniature Buildings

 Building to scale represents, for me, a clearly identifiable starting point from which divergence can be observed - regardless of whether that variation is considered to be desirable or not.
 Yet I am conscious that I am displaying my own prejudices simply by posing the question in this way.
 Is this the difference between a mechanic and an artist; between left brain and right brain people?

 I don't entirely agree with them though.
 Either a door is the right height or it is not, either the tiles look realistic or they don't.
 But, there is always a but.
-A slate in real life might be 10mm thick.
-Let's say.
+A slate in real life might be, say, 10mm thick.
 1/160 of that is less than 1/10th of a mm.
-Which maens you have to choose.
-Do not bother to model the thicknees, just use a printed or painted image.
+Which means you have to choose.
+Do not bother to model the thickness, just use a printed or painted image.
 Or use overlapping strips, which are surely going to be thicker than scale thickness.
 You are going for effect rather than scale.
-Forget the rivets, or make them oversized.
-Doing it to scale is surely beyond most (all?) of us?
+Forget the rivets, or make them oversized?
+Doing it exactly to scale is surely beyond most (all?)of us?

 Leaving the fantasy modeller aside, for they are a rare species for whom effect must be everything, it appeared to me that the best people to approach for a view on the importance of effect would be the producers of resin models for the giftware market.
 Many years ago I did write to the makers of the well known Lilliput Lane range.
 My recollection of their reply was that they considered effect above all.
 That scale did not really feature in their modelling.
 They were, in their time, immensely popular but are no more.
 Though lots of collections still appear at auction houses - at prices which must seem ridiculously low to those collectors who bought them new at retail prices.
 They are still good examples of the breed.